roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  Her pussy was dripping and heating up fast.
 Yes, giving had its rewards, too, she thought.
 Oh yes, if they could keep this up for a few more minutes, she'd be cumming hard.
 They had very seldom triple-teamed her like this, but she now wished they would have done it more often.
 It felt so good to be completely filled by rock hard cocks, feeling their smooth shafts and mushroom heads slide against the linings of her throat, ass and pussy, the veiny pricks throbbing and pulsing inside her full of life and power.
 Their heavy balls, round and hard and full of cum, slapped against her, getting closer to injecting their seed into her with every thrust.

  She arched her back drove her hips downward while she pushed back against Ty's cock.
 She wanted to make sure she was as full as she could get.
 She missed these cocks so much and she wanted to take every inch now.
 Her nipples were being teased and tormented by John, who lay virtually motionless beneath her, letting her hips and Ty's thrusts provide the energy and friction for his cock in her pussy.
 The angle was just right and Cori felt John's cock hitting exactly the right spot, that mushroom head softly caressing her most sensitive areas.
-Report_Story #3